A BRIEF HISTORY OF CARLISLE, ENGLAND

 Soon a civilian settlement grew up nearby.
 The soldiers in the fort provided a market for the townspeople's goods.
 Roman Carlisle was called Luguvalium.

 In Roman Carlisle there was probably a forum or market place with the public buildings around it.
 There was a public baths.
-In Roman times people went to the baths not just to get clean but also to socialise.
+In Roman times people went to the baths not just to get clean but also to socialize.

-However in the 4th century Roman civilisation declined.
+However in the 4th century Roman civilization declined.
 Troops were withdrawn from Hadrian's wall in 399 AD and the last Roman soldiers left England in 407 AD.
 Soon afterwards the Roman way of life broke down and most Roman towns were abandoned.
 Roman Carlisle was probably left empty or with very few people living inside its walls.

 Life in Roman Britain

 CARLISLE FROM THE 5th CENTURY TO THE 11th CENTURY

 Carlisle may not have been abandoned completely.
 There may have been some farmers living inside the walls and farming the land outside.
 However it seems certain that Carlisle ceased to be a town and all its Roman buildings fell into ruins.

 The Celts gave Carlisle its name.
 They called it Caer Luel, the fortified place belonging to Luel.
 St Cuthbert founded a monastery among the ruins of Carlisle in 685.
 In 876 the Vikings captured Carlisle and sacked it.
 The monks moved away but some people probably continued to live within the walls of the old Roman town.

 The Vikings held Carlisle until the 10th century when the Saxons captured it.
 Carlisle was rebuilt and revived by King William Rufus in 1092.
 He built a wooden castle at Carlisle (In the 12th century it was rebuilt in stone).
 Rufus encouraged people to come and live in Carlisle.